-Near one of the doors I read the poster which has the words “konzert” and “gedenken”.
+Near one of the doors I read the promotional poster that contained the words “konzert” and “gedenken”.
 I knew that it was a commemoration concert so I asked one of the lady usher how much the ticket was and if it’s still available.
 Apparently there were not so many enthusiasts that night and I was able to secure a ticket for €24 euros, momentarily forgetting my growling stomach.

-I was seated in the blind area near the stunning golden altar of Frauenkirche, where I can only see my fellow audience and look up to the balcony.
-But since hardly half of the church was filled, the people in my row decided to go to the front, myself included.
-Throughout the whole concert, I had a full frontal view of the orchestra.
+I was seated in the blind area near the stunning golden altar of Frauenkirche, where I could only see my fellow audience and look up to the balcony.
+But since hardly half of the church was filled, the people in my row decided to transfer to the front, myself included.
+Throughout the whole concert, I had a full front view of the orchestra.

-Did I already mentioned that this is my first opera concert?
-You know where there is a conductor in tuxedo, a whole set of instrument players and there’s a soprano, tenor and bass – all dressed elegantly?
+Did I already mention that this is my first classical concert?
+You know where there is a conductor in tuxedo, a whole set of instrument players and a soprano, tenor and bass – all dressed elegantly?

-Yes it was and I felt very lucky that it only cost me a fraction of what I would have paid in a normal opera concert.
+Yes it was and I felt very lucky that it only cost me a fraction of what I would have paid in a normal classical concert.

 When the orchestra began to play, I watched the audience around me.
-Most of them are old people, I was probably among the few who is below 30 years old.
-Surely most of them have lived through the war, some might even be children when the Allied Forces bombarded Dresden to ashes in 1945.
+Most of them are old people, I was probably among the few who is younger than 30 years old.
+Surely most of them have lived through the war, some might even be children when the Allied Forces bombed Dresden to ashes in 1945.

 The music grew more powerful, the tempo went faster and then it slowly faded into a sad harmony.
 It was beautiful, hair-rising sometimes.
-This is after all Mozart’s Great Mass in C Minor, composed by Wolfgang Amadeus for his wife Constanze (that’s Wikepedia for you).
+This is after all Mozart’s Great Mass in C Minor, composed by Wolfgang Amadeus for his wife Constanze.

 Being the sentimental traveller that I am, I thought of the war and the faces around me.
 This orchestra is playing to remember a very tragic year in Dresden’s history – what could they be thinking?

-I will never know the Dresden that these residents around me knew during that concert.
-Because the Dresden that I’ve seen is far from the Dresden that was almost obliterated for three days in February 1945.
+I will never know the Dresden that these residents around me knew.
+Because the Dresden that I’ve seen is far from the Dresden that was almost obliterated in three days in February 1945.